nabavinejad/BatchDVFS/BOBD/README.md

 ## Usage

 To run the experiments for all the jobs, we need to copy the .py files in all the three folders in a single folder.
 Then, by running the Spearmint_BOBD.sh file, all the jobs will be executed.
 Please note that in Spearmint_BOBD.sh, we have to set the path for spearmint.
+Also, the path to image folder shoud be set in BO_DNNname_dataset.py files.